 The LPP Board is responsible for the oversight of the subsidiaries plus Group performance, strategy, and shareholder engagement.

-During the 2021-22 the main risk which was managed was the transition of the Pension Administration system.
+During 2022/23 the main risk which was managed was the transition of the Pension Administration system.

-This report was approved by the Board and signed by its order on 14 September 2022.
+This report was approved by the Board and signed by its order on 13 September 2023.